 Rome, its legendary capital, offers a dive into history through its Roman and Etruscan monuments, medieval and Renaissance architecture, but it is also in line with the present due to its dynamic and modern aspects.

 Florence will not fail to seduce you: it is very popular with tourists in summer.
 This city is ideal to stroll through during the off-peak season, whether it be on the Ponte Vecchio which spans the Arno, or to visit the Uffizi museum or just around the city itself.
-Outside the city you can discover the peaceful landscapes of Tuscany, a particularly beautiful area.
+Outside the city, you can discover the peaceful landscapes of Tuscany, a particularly beautiful area.

-Venice in itself has become one of the symbols of Italy: Its charm is evidently due to its canals, its narrow streets without cars and its beautiful palaces.
-A timeless place, the city boasts various must-see attractions; St Mark's Square, the Basilica, the Doge's Palace, the Church of St Mary of Health and the Bridge of Sighs are a few of the more famous, but you will also enjoy a stroll through the maze of narrow streets, and do not forget a soothing trip in a gondola.
+Venice in itself has become one of the symbols of Italy: Its charm is evidently due to its canals, its narrow streets without cars, and its beautiful palaces.
+A timeless place, the city boasts various must-see attractions; St Mark’s Square, the Basilica, the Doge’s Palace, the Church of St Mary of Health and the Bridge of Sighs are a few of the more famous, but you will also enjoy a stroll through the maze of narrow streets, and do not forget a soothing trip in a gondola.

-Other stopovers of choice: Naples, located in the bay not far from Vesuvius and near to Pompeii, Milan with its opera house and its shops and lively nightlife, Assisi with its fortress; these are just few recommended places of this incredible country.
+Other stopovers of choice: Naples, located in the bay not far from Vesuvius and near to Pompeii, Milan with its opera house and its shops and lively nightlife, Assisi with its fortress; these are just a few recommended places of this incredible country.

 You should also not miss the Italian islands of Sicily and Sardinia.

 The best period to visit Italy is from May to September.